UK-China International Photography Competition 中英国际摄影大赛

 What Does Caring Mean to You?

 Any person resident in the UK or in China may participate.
-Their photo should also have been taken in either the UK or China and in 2021.
+Their photo should have been taken in 2021 in either the UK or China.

 How to submit